 This is my personal website.
-So who is Mark Verber?
+So who am I?
 I am a husband, father, son, and brother to my family.
-I am a person of faith who strives to embrace love, truth, justice, mercy, and humility.
+I am a person of faith who strives to embrace love, truth, justice, mercy, and humility which grows best in community.
+I invest time in our church.
 I think society can be best judged by how it treats those with the least power.
 I want to make a difference, and leave the world in better shape than how I found it.
 I am a systems thinker.
-I believe that the world is complex with many inter-connections which means that small changes can often make a huge impact.
-I value the clarity that simplicity and the impact beauty brings to design and life.
+I believe that the world is complex with many inter-connections which means that small changes can often make an outsized impact.
+I love how simplicity and beauty have a positive impact on design and life.

-I strive to live a healthy and fit lifestyle, I spending as much time as I can outdoors.
+I strive to live a healthy and fit lifestyle which includes spending as much time as I can outdoors bicycling, running, hiking, and backpacking.
+I am often driven by my curiosity and love learning.
 I enjoy traveling, reading, and am a bit of an audiophile.
-I am often driven by my curiosity and love learning.

-I now work for Hashicorp because their tao and principles align so well with my personal values and they make great products.
-I have spent most of my career in what is now called SRE or DevSecOps: an engineering approach to problems at the intersection of development, operations, and security.
-When I started my career we simple called it systems programming with the goal to build effective, reliable, secure systems which don’t require toil to maintain.
-I build systems which have “good bones” where the initial architecture is able to adapt to changing requirements while still providing relevant guidance.
+I spent most of my career in what is now called SRE or DevSecOps: an engineering approach to problems at the intersection of development, security and operations.
+When I started my career we called it systems programming.
+My teams build efficient, reliable, secure systems which didn’t require toil to maintain.
+I developed the architecture for several systems that had “good bones”, where the initial design was able to adapt to changing requirements.
 I am most proud of the service I co-architected with Brad Porter at Tellme Networks.
 In less that a year we built a system which achieve 99.995% serviceability and continued to achieve this for >15 years.
-Our architecture continued to guide Tellme through numerous technologies changes while the traffic grew three orders of magnitude and through several generations of staff.
+This architecture continued to guide Tellme through numerous technologies changes while the traffic grew three orders of magnitude and the company cycled through several generations of staff.

 I am very gratitude to have been part of research communities at The Ohio State University, PARC, and Stanford.
 I had the privilege to be an industry advisor to several research programs at UC Berkeley led by amazing people including David Paterson, Randy Katz, and Ian Stoica.
-I fear that a great deal of wisdom that was uncovered in the academic and research community is unknown by many practitioners.
+A great deal of wisdom that has been uncovered in the academic and research community is unknown by many practitioners.
 I encourage people to read classic systems papers, apply design thinking, and use the scientific method.